khaled-omar/weresick/readme.md

 [![Stories in Ready](https://badge.waffle.io/lordadamson/weresick.png?label=ready&title=Ready)](https://waffle.io/lordadamson/weresick)

 # We're Sick
 This is a website based on a philosophy.
+[Click here](http://lordadamson.github.io/weresick/) to learn more about it.

 ## Dependencies
 This project uses Laravel 5.2 php framework.